Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsubsection{Invariant~2b (fused right-looking)}

 {

-} This invariant differs from Invariant~1 in that it computes one more column of $ T $ and $ L $ (namely $ L_{BR} e_f $ as highlighted in blue ).
+} This invariant differs from Invariant~1 in that it computes one more column of $ T $ and $ L $ (namely $ \widetilde{L}_{BR} e_f $).
 It is closely related to Invariant 2a in that it expresses a similar state of the variables, but shifted forward by one row and column.

 We will see that for both Invariants~2a and~2b the resulting algorithms shift some computation encountered in the algorithm that arises from Invariant~1 and fuses this into an adjacent iteration, thus simplifying the update of most of the trailing matrix.